2023 James Logan Martin Luther King Jr Invitational

 Add me to the chain: gmail @ elligenetolentino

-I’d like to preface that I have a learning disability.
-As someone in the midst of comprehending what I couldn’t before diagnosis & treatment, I’m able to flow, but I will have a tough time keeping up.
-Some advice:
+I want to preface that I have bad ADHD.
+As someone in the midst of comprehending what I couldn't before diagnosis & treatment, I'm able to flow but will struggle to keep up.

 -